groovenectar/amx-vagrant/README.md

 # amx-vagrant

-This project is deeply inspired by Vaprobash: https://github.com/fideloper/Vaprobash
+This project is deeply inspired by Vaprobash: https://github.com/fideloper/Vaprobash and Wes Roberts (@jchook)

 	# Linux: